Postman

 Hungarian_wood_postcard

-There might be many more interesting cards done of different material around.
-But I fear most were produced in small number only.
-Finally an example that shows clearly the problem of practical use.
-Irish firms tried to use peat paper/card for postcard production.
-Not only making card from peat is complicated.
-The shown sample demonstrates that the image, although monochrome only, does not come out well, but as the address side is of same look and colour not suitable for writing.
+This card demonstrates that the image, although monochrome only, does not come out well, but as the address side is of same look, the card not suitable for writing.
 Simply too dark.
-Other series are better, with the (coloured) image being printed separately and then put on.
+Other series are better done, with the (coloured) image being printed separately and then affixed on peat card.

 O’Connels Monument, Sackville Street, Dublin.